infonl/webdav-servlet/INSTALL.md

 ## Releasing and publishing a new version

-We use the [Axion Release Plugin](https://github.com/allegro/axion-release-plugin) to release new versions and the [Gradle Nexus Publish Plugin](https://github.com/gradle-nexus/publish-plugin). to publish new versions to the Open Source Sonatype Nexus repository (and therefore to Maven Central).
+We use the [Axion Release Plugin](https://github.com/allegro/axion-release-plugin) to release new versions.
+And we use the [Gradle Nexus Publish Plugin](https://github.com/gradle-nexus/publish-plugin) to publish new versions to the Open Source Sonatype Nexus repository (and therefore to Maven Central).
 This is part of the GitHub pipeline and should normally only be done there.

 ## Installation & configuration